pakoito/wargames/smalltricks/README.md

 #### Mounted \[3\]

 - Charge (Movement Ability): Move 1 additional hexagon this turn.
-If you move 2 hexagons and end in a hexagon where you Engage with an opponent Unit, deal 2 damage to that Unit.
+If you move 2 hexagons and end in a hexagon where you Engage with one or two opponent Units, deal 2 damage to one the Units of your choice.
+You can move through hexagons with 2 Units of your Fation, but you cannot end movement there.
   _NOTE: Spears can counter Charge, dealing the damage to this Unit instead._

-#### Assault \[4\]
+#### Assault Beasts \[4\]

 - Trample (Movement Ability): This Unit can move even when Engaged.
-When entering an hexagon with opponent Units, deal 1 damage to each Unit.
+(TODO ???
+When entering an hexagon with opponent Units, deal 1 damage to each Unit.)

 #### Spears \[5\]

 - Spear (Melee Ability): Deal 1 damage to a unit in Range 1.
-- Counter Charge (Movement Ability): If this Unit is in the hexagon that is the target of a Charge by an opponent Mounted Unit, then the Mounted Unit receives the 2 damage instead.
+- Counter Charge (Movement Ability): If this Unit is (???
+TODO in Range 1 of) the hexagon that is the target of a Charge by an opponent Mounted Unit, then the Mounted Unit receives the 2 damage instead.

 #### Battery Ram \[6\]